No products in the cart.

 *Eco-friendly note: this is a great way to re-purpose old sheets, teeshirts, or similar items!

 Using a pair of fabric shears or sharp scissors, cut your butterflies out of the fabric.

 - Create crayon scrapings

-We followed Shannon’s technique for she used for making crayon scrapings and it worked perfectly!
+Using a pencil sharpener, we followed Shannon’s technique for making crayon scrapings and it worked perfectly!

 You could also use an old cheese grater or Microplane (just watch your fingers and maybe do the prep yourself beforehand).

 - Sprinkle crayon shavings onto one half of your butterfly